EOUSdigital/Loop-Focused-Logic/README.md

 SET trueCount
 SET falseCount

-FOR each i less than array length
+FOR each i less than the array length
-    IF array is true
+    IF the array is true
         INCREMENT true
-    IF array is false
+    IF the array is false
         INCREMENT false

 PRINT true